-- If you ever receive obscene or threatening telephone calls or messages, tell a member of staff at your institution or the police. - If you live in a shared house, don't assume there is someone else in who will make it secure when you go out.
+- Every home should have at least one smoke alarm (preferably two), which should be tested regularly.
+You can buy inexpensive smoke alarms from hardware shops and other high street retailers. - If you have a telephone-answering machine, don't record a message saying: 'I am not available', as this reveals to the caller that you are a single occupant.
+It is better to say: 'No one is available to take your call.' - If you ever receive obscene or threatening telephone calls or messages, tell the police. - If you live in a shared house, don't assume there is someone else in who will make it secure when you go out.
 Discuss security rules and make sure you all agree to leave the house secure at all times. - Try to make access around the back of the house difficult for unwanted visitors.
-Keep bins and ladders out of sight as these can be used to gain access to your property.
+Keep bins and ladders out of sight as these can be used to gain access to the property.
 Try to keep the front of the house clear and visible, so unwanted visitors don't have somewhere to hide. - If you are going away, tell someone you trust where you are going and when you will be back. - Don't leave spare keys outside or in a garage or shed for burglars to find.
 Garages and sheds are often targets for burglars looking for tools, so make sure they are locked.
-Make sure there is no access to tools or ladders that could be used to force entry into your home. - Leave keys in a safe place where you can find them easily in case you need to leave in a hurry, but don't keep them in sight near doors or windows.
+Make sure there is no access to tools that could be used to force entry into your home.

+- Leave keys in a safe place where you can find them easily in case you need to leave in a hurry, but don't keep them in sight near doors or windows.
 Thieves could fish for them through the letterbox.
-Put in a letter catcher so burglars can't peer through the letterbox or fish for keys.

-- If you are leaving the house empty, ask a friend or neighbour to open and close your curtains or blinds in the mornings and evenings.
+Put in a letter catcher so burglars can't peer through the letterbox or fish for keys. - If you are leaving the house empty, ask a friend or neighbour to open and close your curtains or blinds in the mornings and evenings.
 Using a time-switch for your lights and radios makes it seem that the house is occupied.
 These can be bought from hardware shops and other high street retailers. - If you keep your keys in a pocket rather than a bag you can still get into your house if your bag is stolen.
-Avoid having your keys and your address in your bag at the same time. - Good security will reduce the chance of your home being burgled.
-But just in case it happens, think about how you would deal with the situation.
+Avoid having your keys and your address in your bag at the same time. - Good security will reduce the likelihood of your home being burgled.
+But, just in case it happens, think about how you would deal with the situation.
 Many people now have a telephone in their bedroom, but even if you do, take your mobile to bed with you.
-In the unlikely event that someone breaks in, you can use it to dial 999 even if your normal phone is too far away or has been disconnected by the intruder. - If you arrive home and do see signs of a break-in smashed windows or open doors - don't go in.
+In the unlikely event that someone breaks in, you can use it to dial 999 even if your normal phone is too far away or has been disconnected by the intruder. - If you arrive home and see signs of a break-in smashed windows or open doors - don't go in.
 Go to a friend or neighbour's house and call the police.
-Do not touch anything when you go back in, as you could destroy valuable evidence.
+Do not touch anything when you do go back in, as you could destroy valuable evidence.